Asian Equity Income - April Commentary

 Past performance does not predict future returns.

-In January, the Guinness Asian Equity Income Fund produced a total return of 2.2% (Class Y in GBP), compared to the benchmark, the MSCI AC Pacific ex Japan Net Total Return Index, which rose 3.3%.
-Further performance data is shown below.
+In March, the Guinness Asian Equity Income Fund fell -4.0% in GBP terms (Y share class in GBP) outperforming the MSCI AC Pacific ex Japan Net Total Return Index, which fell -4.8%.

 Past performance does not predict future returns